 Danube INCO.NET General Assembly meeting and joint Steering group meetings of the EUSDR Priority Areas 7 (Knowledge Society) and 8 (Competitiveness)09 Dec 2015

-The Danube Region is a unique and particularly diverse area as it encompasses 9 EU countries (Austria, 2 German regions: Baden-Württemberg and Bayern, Hungary, Czech Republic, Slovak Republic, Slovenia, Bulgaria, Romania, Croatia) and 5 non-EU countries (Bosnia and Herzegovina, Montenegro, Moldova, Serbia and regions of the Ukraine closer to the Union) of which some are accession countries and others are neighbourhood countries all together composing a heterogeneous macro-region with some high and low performing countries in the fields of research and innovation (R&I).
+The Danube Region is a unique and particularly diverse area as it encompasses 9 EU countries (Austria, 2 German regions: Baden-Württemberg and Bayern, Czech Republic, Slovak Republic, Slovenia, Croatia, Hungary, Romania and Bulgaria) and 5 non-EU countries (Bosnia and Herzegovina, Montenegro, Moldova, Serbia and South-Western and Southern regions of Ukraine) of which some are accession countries and others are neighbourhood countries all together composing a heterogeneous macro-region with some high and low performing countries in the fields of research and innovation (R&I).

 Smart Specialisation (S3) can make a valuable contribution to the better integration of the Danube region through the implementation of the EU Strategy for the Danube Region (EUSDR), in the sense that it can stimulate the constructive use of regional diversity by avoiding uniformity and duplication in regional investment goals as well as help develop critical mass to tackle major common challenges.